irontitan/paradox/README.md

 - `pushNewEvents`: Will receive an event array following the same `{id, name, data, timestamp}` format, but instead of adding them to the persisted events array, it'll add the events to the `pendingEvents` array and thus, notifying that there are events which were not yet persisted to the database and are only available inside this instance.
 - `confirmEvents`: Will move all the items from the `pendingEvents` array to the `persistedEvents` array.
 This will confirm that all the events were successfuly saved into the database.
 This will be often used after we save the last state of the entity to the database.

-All of the three methods above call the private method `updateState`, which sets all properties from the current state back to the instance of the entity class.
+> All of the three methods above call the private method `updateState`, which sets all properties from the current state back to the instance of the entity class.
+Which means that, when an event changes the value of a property, you don't need to recalculate the state altogether once again, it'll be automatically updated and available through `this.propertyName`

 ## Repositories